-Commercial time purchased by advertisers through sales programs offered on the internet such as Bid4Spots may fall under the prior FCC rulings regarding network buys and, therefore, are not considered in setting the lowest unit charge.
-Due to uncertainty, however, in 2007 the state broadcasting associations sought a declaratory ruling from the FCC.
+It is uncertain whether purchases of commercial time by advertisers through sales programs offered on the internet such as Bid4Spots fall under the prior FCC rulings regarding network buys and, therefore, would not be considered in setting the lowest unit charge.
+Due to this uncertainty, in 2007 the state broadcasting associations sought a declaratory ruling from the FCC.
 The request is pending at this writing.